-The endoscopic approach includes a single small incision hidden in the wrist crease and allows for access to the carpal tunnel using a special scope and camera, which allows for faster recover and less post-operative pain.
+With the endoscopic approach, the plastic surgeon makes a single small incision hidden in the wrist crease, allowing for access to the carpal tunnel using a special scope and camera.
+These smaller incisions allow for faster recovery and less post-operative pain.

 The open approach includes a slightly larger incision at the base of the palm of the hand and allows the surgeon to see and access the transverse carpal ligament.